C. F. Martin Style 23 & 24 Guitars

 the end strip.

-date is handwrtitten on the underside of the top of earlier guitars,
+is handwrtitten on the underside of the top of earlier guitars, but not

 Specifications:

-with colored wood marquetry around top & soundhole, X-braced,
+colored wood marquetry around top & soundhole, X-braced, Jerome tuners

 Ebony overlay on solid peghead